 - Disfigurement Benefits

-- Lump Sum Commutations; and
+- Lump-Sum Commutations; and

-- Lump Sum Settlements.
+- Lump-Sum Settlements.

-Delaware worker’s compensation law provides that a commutation is an offer by the insurance company to “buy out” some or all of these benefits for a lump sum payment to the claimant.
-Some employees would prefer to have a lump sum benefit, but this is still considered “an amount paid or payable under the Workers’ Compensation Act.”
+Delaware worker’s compensation law provides that a commutation is an offer by the insurance company to “buy out” some or all of these benefits for a lump-sum payment to the claimant.
+Some employees would prefer to have a lump-sum benefit, but this is still considered “an amount paid or payable under the Workers’ Compensation Act.”

 In ACW Corporation v.
-Maxwell, the court granted Maxwell’s Motion for Summary Judgment and denied Arby’s Motion for Summary Judgment, effectively holding that a portion of the lien which represents a $12,500 commutation of the workers’ compensation lien, where all lost wages and all but $635.25 of the medical expenses were paid for in the form of PIP payments by the employee’s auto insurance company, was not recoverable under § 2363(e).
+Maxwell, the Superior Court granted Maxwell’s Motion for Summary Judgment and denied Arby’s Motion for Summary Judgment, effectively holding that a portion of the lien which represents a $12,500 commutation of the workers’ compensation lien, where all lost wages and all but $635.25 of the medical expenses were paid for in the form of PIP payments by the employee’s auto insurance company, was not recoverable under § 2363(e).
 The court seemingly skipped a step in its statutory analysis, siding with Maxwell, who contended “that the first sentence of Section 2363(e) provides that the measure of damages recoverable to an injured employee are those that the employee would be able to recover ‘in an action in tort’, and thus commutation, permanent partial disability payments, and other benefits exclusively created by the Act are not recoverable from a third-party tortfeasor.”
 But the court overlooked the most important part of the statute – an employer’s/workers’ compensation carrier that has paid benefits of any kind which are authorized under the Act to recover any damages recoverable by an injured employee in an action in tort.
 Once that recovery is made, the second half of subsection (e) allows the carrier in even clearer terms to pay itself back for any amounts “paid or payable under the Workers’ Compensation Act.”
 It’s a simple two-step process clearly described and authorized by the statute unambiguously and concisely.

-The carelessness with which the decision was made is evidenced by the fact that the judge wrote the opinion using outdated language from the statute which has since been amended and updated.
+The carelessness with which the decision was made is evidenced by the fact that the trial court wrote the decision using outdated language from the statute which has since been amended and updated.
 For instance, there is no longer a reference to “workmen’s compensation” as was made in the decision.
 In footnote 20, the court quotes from Maxwell’s Motion for Summary Judgment, “Section 2636 makes it clear that while the employer or the worker’s [sic] compensation carrier may pursue its own claim under subsection (a) for a tort claim the worker’s [sic] compensation carrier can only recover those claims in tort.”
 The Latin word sic, meaning thus or so, is used in quoted passages when the author believes the quoted passage has errors, but the author wants to quote the text exactly.
 In this case, Maxwell’s error in logic was perpetuated, and apparently simply copied, by the judge.
 The revised and current statute refers to “workers’ compensation”, not “workmen’s compensation.”
 The court cites the statute incorrectly in the opinion, suggesting that the judge didn’t even look up the statute, but just copied from Maxwell’s Motion.

 As if declaring that commutations cannot be subrogated wasn’t enough, the court threw another non-sequitur in for good measure, seemingly doubling-down on the notion that “commutation, permanent partial disability payments, and other benefits exclusively created by the Act” are not recoverable by the employer/workers’ compensation carrier as suggested by Maxwell.
 The court limited Arby’s reimbursement to the $633.25 it had paid in medical expenses, denied it the ability to recover the commutation benefits it paid under the Act, and made no mention of the fact that the PIP carrier would likely still have a right to come back against the worker’s compensation carrier as primary and recover all of the benefits it had paid.
 The decision will hopefully be appealed.